iltommi/qdb-documentation/source/concepts/security.rst

 Privileges
 ------------
-wrpme does not need any specific privileges and it is strongly discouraged to run the daemon with an account that has administrative privileges.
+quasardb does not need any specific privileges and it is strongly discouraged to run the daemon with an account that has administrative privileges.

-wrpme only need to be able to listen to a TCP port, to write to its log files and to write to disk to persist entries.
+quasardb only need to be able to listen to a TCP port, to write to its log files and to write to disk to persist entries.

 Authentication
 ----------------